-A provisional driver’s license is issued by the Maryland Motor Vehicle Administration (MVA) after a driver completes the learner’s permit phase and passes the road test.
-It’s typically given to drivers under 18, though first-time adult drivers also go through a provisional period.
+A provisional license is issued by the Maryland Motor Vehicle Administration (MVA) after a driver completes the learner’s permit phase and passes the road test.
+It’s typically held by drivers under 18, though first-time adult drivers go through a provisional period too.
+It’s “provisional” because it carries restrictions that stay in effect for at least 18 months — longer if you commit a traffic violation.

 - Zero alcohol tolerance: Any measurable alcohol in your system is a violation.

-Drivers must hold the provisional license for at least 18 months without a moving violation before becoming eligible for a full driver’s license.
-If you receive a ticket during that time, the provisional period resets—and you could face additional MVA penalties.
+You must hold the provisional license for at least 18 months without a moving violation before you’re eligible for a full license.
+Get a ticket during that window, and the provisional period can restart — pushing back your full license and exposing you to additional MVA penalties.

-🚨 What Happens If You Get a Ticket With a Provisional License?
+What Happens If You Get a Ticket on a Provisional License?

 - Challenge tickets or citations that could affect your record

-- Represent you in traffic court and MVA hearings
+- Represent you in traffic court and at MVA hearings

-- Request restricted or modified driving privileges if suspended
+- Request restricted or modified driving privileges if you’re suspended

 - Advise you on restoring eligibility for a full license

-At the Law Offices of David R. Waranch, we help young drivers and parents understand Maryland’s driving laws and avoid costly mistakes.
+At the Law Offices of David R. Waranch, we help young drivers and parents understand Maryland’s licensing rules and avoid costly mistakes.
 Whether you’ve been cited for speeding, curfew, or a phone violation, we can help.
+Hablamos Español.

 FAQ: Maryland Provisional Driver’s License